 - A. Diapering, when required, will be performed only by assigned nursery workers, child's parents or legal guardian in plain sight of other nursery workers and only on a changing table. - B. Toilet Training, when required, will be managed only by assigned nursery workers child's parents or legal guardian. - 1.
 When a nursery worker takes a child into the restroom, the door will be left partially open - 2.
 The child will never be left unattended in the restroom - 3.
 Accidents, if/when they happen, should be remedied as quickly as possible; reassure the child and change the clothing. - C. School age children may be accompanied to the restroom, for supervision/assistance, when needed.
-If the child prefers to not have adult accompany him/her and if the child does not return in a 'reasonable' time, the volunteer may go to the restroom to see if the child needs assistance.
+If the child prefers to not have adult accompany him/her, the volunteer may follow at a distance to ensure the child is safe.
+If the child does not return in a 'reasonable' time, the volunteer shall go to the restroom to see if the child needs assistance.